hrydgard/pspautotests/README.md

 If you just want to run the tests, you just need to run your emulator on the PRX-es and compare with the .expected files.
 PPSSPP has a convenient script for this called test.py.

 If you want to change tests, you'll need to read the rest.
+This tutorial is for Windows but can probably be used on Linux and Mac too, you just don't need to install the driver there.

+* Prerequisites:
+  - A PSP with custom firmware installed (6.60 recommended)
+  - A USB cable to use between your PC and PSP
-* First you need to install the homebrew PSPSDK.
-On Windows I'd recommend MinPSPW, http://www.jetdrone.com/minpspw.
+  - PSPSDK installed (on Windows I'd recommend MinPSPW, http://www.jetdrone.com/minpspw. )

-* Then, you need to install PSPLink on your PSP.
-Upgrade your PSP to 6.60 and install CFW if you haven't already.
+The rest of this tutorial will assume that you installed the PSPSDK in C:\pspsdk.

+Step 1: Install PSPLink on your PSP
-* Then copy the OE version of PSPLink to PSP/GAME on the PSP, and run it.
+  - Copy the OE version of PSPLink (C:\pspsdk\psplink\psp\oe\psplink) to PSP/GAME on the PSP, and run it on your PSP from the game menu.

-Alright, PSP prepared, now for the PC.
+Step 2: Prepare the PC.
 I had a lot of trouble connecting to PSPLink on Windows 7 x64 and with modern FW, but I figured it out.
 Here's what you have to do:
+- Disconnect the PSP from your PC.

-Before installing the psplink driver, you have to boot windows using F8 at bootup and select "Disable driver signing verification" or something.
+- IMPORTANT on x64: Boot Windows using F8 at bootup to get the boot menu, and select "Disable driver signing verification".
+You will always need to do this when you want to use PSPLink.

-When you then connect your PSP running PSPLink to your PC, the PC will ask for a driver first time, choose the one that comes with the pspsdk.
-Then, in one cmd terminal, sitting in the emu directory:
+- Connect your PSP running PSPLink to the PC using the USB cable.

+Windows will now ask you for a driver for this new device.
+If it doesn't, go into Device Manager, find the PSP in the list, and rightclick it, go into properties and choose Update Driver.
+In the resulting dialog, coose things like "Don't look for a driver on Windows Update" and "I have my own driver".

+The driver you want exists in either C:\pspsdk\bin\driver or C:\pspsdk\bin\driver_x64, depending on your Windows version.
+Windows should accept and install your driver.

+One more step:
+- Add C:\pspsdk\bin to your PATH if you haven't already got it.

+You are now ready to roll!

+In a command prompt in the directory that you want the PSP software to regard as "host0:/" if it tries to read files over the cable (if you want to run PPSSPP tests, this should be your PPSSPP directory), type the following:

 > usbhostfs_pc -b 3000

-Then in another terminal:
+Then in another command prompt:

 > pspsh -p 3000
+host0:/

+If you don't see the host0:/ prompt, something is wrong.
+Most likely the driver has not loaded correctly.
+If the port 3000 happened to be taken (usbhostfs_pc would have complained), try another port number.

-Now you have full access to the PSP from this prompt. test.py simply calls pspsh with a single line script file to execute each test on the PSP and copy the output file to the correct directory.
+Now you have full access to the PSP from this prompt.
+You can run executables on the PSP that reside on the PC directly from within this shell, just cd to the directory and run ./my_program.prx.

-Old notes:

-However, here I had one more problem: Modern PSPLink won't load ELF files.
-You have to build everything as PRX (encrypted elf).
-So I had to switch pspautotests over to use pspsdk makefiles and set BUILD_PRX = 1.
-This exposed one more problem : by default when you build a PRX, it sets the heap size to 64k.
-So I added a workaround for that in common.c.

-Finally, everything works :)
+Note that you CAN'T run ELF files on modern firmware, you MUST build as .PRX.
+To do this, set BUILD_PRX = 1 in your makefile.

+Also, somewhere in your program, add the following line to get a proper heap size:

+unsigned int sce_newlib_heap_kb_size = -1;

+For some probably historical reason, by default PSPSDK assumes that you want a 64k heap when you build a PRX.